TchiRubick/LEARNING-docker_laravel/README.md

 1. Clone this project:

+2. Create a new .env file in the root of project and in source directory.

+   Copy the content of each .env.example coresponding to it.

-2. Install dependencies with *composer*
+3. Install dependencies with *composer*

    Move into the source directory and run